-- Quarterly statistical data is produced in respect of gross and net premiums and claims (paid and incurred); - Projections of ultimate premiums, reinstatement premiums and claims are produced by the actuarial department using standard actuarial projection techniques (e.g. Basic Chain Ladder, Bornhuetter-Ferguson, Initial Expected Loss Ratio).
-Given the early stage of development for the Syndicate, these methods have typically relied on benchmark information e.g. from similar business written by BSL into Syndicate 2987; - In the event of catastrophe losses, claims provision estimates are compiled using a combination of detailed reviews of contracts exposed to the event in question, benchmarking to industry loss estimates and standard actuarial techniques.
+- Quarterly statistical data is produced in respect of gross and net premiums and claims (paid and incurred): - Projections of ultimate premiums, reinstatement premiums and claims are produced by the actuarial department using standard actuarial projection techniques (e.g. Basic Chain Ladder, Bornhuetter-Ferguson, Initial Expected Loss Ratio).
+The Basic Chain Ladder and Bornhuetter-Ferguson projection methods are based on the key assumption that historical development of premiums and claims is representative of future development.
+Claims inflation is taken into account in the Initial Expected Loss Ratio selections but is otherwise assumed to be in line with historical inflation trends, unless explicit adjustments for other drivers of inflation such as legislative developments are deemed appropriate.
+Given the early stage of development for the Syndicate, these methods have typically relied on benchmark information e.g. from similar business written by BSL into Syndicate 2987; - In the event of catastrophe losses, claims provision estimates are compiled using a combination of detailed reviews of contracts exposed to the event in question, benchmarking to industry loss estimates and standard actuarial techniques. - The initial ultimate selections derived by the actuarial department, along with the underlying key assumptions and methodology, are discussed with class underwriters, divisional underwriting directors and the claims team at 'pre-committee' meetings.
+The actuarial department may make adjustments to the initial ultimates following these meetings; - Following the completion of the 'pre-committee' meetings and peer review process within the actuarial department, the ultimate selections (actuarial estimate), assumptions, methodology and uncertainties are presented to the Reserving Committee for discussion and debate; and - Following review of the actuarial estimate, the Reserving Committee recommends the committee estimates to be adopted in the financial statements.